MatrixEditor/caterpillar/_sources/tutorial/first_steps.rst.txt

 The PNG format organizes data into chunks, each following a common format.
 The global chunk definition will be introduced later due to the impossibility of forward declarations in Python. [*]_

-.. [*] It's technically possible to define the :ref:`pngchunk` class here, but let's save that for later.
+.. [*] It's technically possible to define the :ref:`pngchunk <switch-tutorial>` class here, but let's save that for later.

 .. important::
     Assume that each code block starts with an import of all fields and the struct function from